tenx29/luau-ray-tracer/docs/getting-started/first-render.md

--- We'll use a resolution of 100x100 to avoid having to wait too long for the render to complete. local resolution = Vector2(100, 100) local fieldOfView = math.rad(70)    -- Field of view is measured in radians. local farPlane = 100                -- How far the camera can see.
+-- We'll use a resolution of 100x100 to avoid having to wait too long for the render to complete. local resolution = Vector2(100, 100) local fieldOfView = math.rad(70)    -- Field of view is measured in radians. local nearPlane = 0.1               -- The near plane determines how close the camera can be to an object before it is clipped. local farPlane = 100                -- How far the camera can see.

 -- We'll place the camera 5 studs above the world origin.